-6.10 E-Mon Energy Modbus RTU Wiring
+6.10 Modbus RTU Wiring

-The Class 3200 Modbus option meter communicates with building automation equipment over a 2-wire (3-conductor) RS-485 network using Modbus RTU protocol.
-The meters are networked in a daisy-chain configuration with BELDEN 1120A cable or equivalent required.
+The Class 3400 Modbus meter communicates with building automation equipment over a 2-wire (3-conductor) RS-485 network using Modbus RTU protocol.
+The meters are networked in a daisy-chain configuration (Section 6.7) with BELDEN 1120A cable or equivalent.
 The cable rating of 600V allows the RS-485 network to be connected to 480-volt meters.
 Up to 52 meters can be installed on a network string.
 The maximum combined length of all daisy-chained cables must not exceed 4000 feet.

 The meter-to-network connection is through the 3-screw terminal which is located on the Main Power Board of the meter.
-Tighten the terminals to 2.2 in-lb.